Do you find yourselves fighting over decorating? Here’s what to do when you can’t agree.

-I have a pretty strong suspicion that this topic is one that many, many couples struggle with!
-Once upon a time, I, myself, was once a victim of “WeCan’tAgreeSoWeDon’tDoAnything-itis”. 😀
+I have a pretty strong suspicion that knowing how to compromise over decorating your home is one that many, many couples struggle with at some point in their relationship!
+Once upon a time, I, myself, was once a victim of “WeCan’tAgreeSoWeDon’tDoAnything-itis”.

-I’m certainly no expert in human relationships, but maybe you will find it helpful if I tell you how Pookie and I have learned to resolve our decorating differences.
-Let me tell you – it was quite entertaining to “interview” Pookie for this article.
+I’m certainly no expert in human relationships, but maybe you will find it helpful if I tell you how my husband (aka Pookie) and I have learned to resolve our decorating differences.
+Let me tell you – it was quite entertaining to “interview” Pookie for this article. 😀

-TIP #1 : EVERYBODY CAN’T ALWAYS BE THE CHIEF
+TIP #1 : NEITHER OF YOU CAN ALWAYS BE THE CHIEF

 This one kind of smacked us in the face early in our marriage.
 Someone has to have the “authority” to make the final decision.
 If not, you’ll either be stuck and do nothing – or if you force the situation, one (or both) of you may wind up feeling hurt, angry and/or resentful.